kleppari/clarity-ext/README.md

 ## Solution
 With `clarity-ext`, the developer can instead:
-  * Set a step up as required
+  * Set a step up as usual
   * Write an extension that should run in this step
   * Run (integration test) the extension from his development environment
   * All requests/responses are cached, so the integration test will run fast.
 Furthermore, the test